 - By using negative keywords, you can refine your targeting and ensure that your advertising budget is used effectively to reach the right audience.

-- It’s important to check and update your negative keywords regularly to make sure your ads aren’t showing for irrelevant or unqualified search terms.
+- It’s essential to check and update your negative keywords regularly to make sure your ads aren’t showing for irrelevant or unqualified search terms.

 Overall, the article provides valuable insight into the importance of negative keywords and how they can help companies achieve their advertising goals.